SUSTAINABILITY Carbon-free Initiatives

 Although CFCs have been actively used as coolants due to their ease of handling, laws have been tightened to regulate the use of CFCs due to their depletion of the ozone layer and their apparent impact on global warming.

 Non-fluorocarbon freezing and refrigerating equipment have a lower greenhouse effect compared to conventional refrigerating equipment, so CO2 emissions can be reduced by half.
-As this system has high energy-saving effects, it is considered as an extremely effective means both for reducing CFC emissions and saving energy.
-Lawson is expanding the use of non-fluorocarbon freezing and refrigeration systems with the aim of motivating more companies to use such systems in order to help prevent global warming.
+As this system has high energy-saving effects, it is considered as an extremely effective means both for reducing.

 Promotion of life cycle-based equipment refurbishing

 Lawson promotes “life cycle-based equipment refurbishing” to enable customers to visit its stores with peace of mind and also to help achieve a decarbonized society.
-Formerly, we basically refurbished our stores by replacing refrigerating equipment, fryers, and restrooms in a 10-year cycle.
-However, from fiscal 2022, we have started refurbishing them earlier in consideration of the operating life of store equipment.
-Maintaining and replacing equipment based on their operating life prevents sudden failures.
-Furthermore, replacing refrigerating equipment and air conditioners with appliances with high energy efficiency reduces electricity consumption which leads to reduction in CO2 emissions.
+We reduce sudden failures by performing maintenance and replacement of equipment according to the service life of in-store equipment.
+We also reduce electricity consumption and CO2 emissions by replacing refrigerating systems and air conditioners with more energy-efficient models.
 We will proactively promote “life cycle-based equipment refurbishing” that can enable us to both create stores with renovated restrooms and interiors that customers can use more comfortably and reduce CO2 emissions.

 Introduction of solar power generation systems